Face Off (Breaking Bad): Production

 The episode was written and directed by the series creator Vince Gilligan.
 It marked Gilligan's final directorial credit on the series before the series finale.

 This episode marks the final appearance in the series of Giancarlo Esposito as Gus Fring, and recurring actors Mark Margolis as Hector Salamanca and Ray Campbell as Tyrus Kitt.
 Esposito, Campbell and Margolis would reprise their respective roles in Breaking Bad's spin-off series Better Call Saul: Margolis from the show's second season, and Esposito and Campbell from the third.

 The plot wrapup was planned by the series' production team since the beginning of the season, partly because they were not certain at the time whether the series was going to be renewed for another season.
-The visual effect of Gus Fring's massive facial wounds took months to prepare, with assistance from Greg Nicotero and the special effects team from fellow AMC drama The Walking Dead.
-The effect was produced using elaborate makeup on Giancarlo Esposito's face, with additional computer-generated imagery that combined two separate shots.
-The episode's title "Face Off" was also meant to be a reference to Gus losing half of his face in the explosion.
+The visual effect of Gus's massive facial wounds took months to prepare, with assistance from Greg Nicotero and the special effects team from fellow AMC drama The Walking Dead.
+The effect was produced using elaborate makeup on Esposito's face, with additional computer-generated imagery that combined two separate shots.
+The episode's title is a double entendre in that "Face Off" is a reference to Gus losing half of his face in the explosion, and also is a term to describe a battle or confrontation.

 The songs playing throughout the episode were "Black" by Danger Mouse and Daniele Luppi featuring Norah Jones, "Goodbye" by Apparat, and "Freestyle" by Taalbi Brothers.
 The use of all three songs was praised as among the series' greatest musical choices by Uproxx, while Complex specifically named "Black" on a similar list.

 Reception

 Critical reception

-The episode received unanimous acclaim from television critics.
 Seth Amitin of IGN awarded the episode 9.5 out of 10, describing it as "the perfect blend of Breaking Bad".
 Alan Sepinwall, reviewing for HitFix, said the episode was "fantastic, from beginning to end".
 Matt Richenthal of TV Fanatic awarded the episode a 4.8 out of 5 and described Breaking Bad as "the best show on television".
 Donna Bowman of The A.V.
 Club awarded the episode an "A".
 James Poniewozik of Time magazine described the finale as "stunning, morally searing and, well, explosive ... with a few holy-crap moments for the ages", while Tim Goodman of The Hollywood Reporter reckoned that the episode "did a lot of things right, course-correcting most ... worries and giving viewers not only an action-packed, satisfying episode but putting the show on the path to finish ... in a nearly perfect dramatic state."

+In 2019, The Ringer ranked "Face Off" as the 3rd best out of the 62 Breaking Bad episodes.